 - 1. Rezoning of Adequate Sites in the DVSP: The rezoning of adequate sites is due October 15, 2022.
-The City is proposing to adopt the Housing Element in mid-September 2022, and is actively pursuing the implementation of the rezoning program.
+The City is proposing to adopt the Housing Element in early October 2022, and is actively pursuing the implementation of the rezoning program.
 Following adoption of the Housing Element, the City will amend the DVSP to redesignate and amend the Zoning Map to rezone the properties identified in the Sites Inventory to accommodate the RHNA by October 2023.
-Within the DVSP, there are 51 properties on the Sites Inventory consisting of 14.87 acres, which will be redesignated and rezoned to allow residential development with a net potential of 371 units.
-Of the 51 properties, 7 sites (3.01 acres) will be appropriately zoned to allow by-right approval of lower income units at a density of 25-30 dwelling units per acre, for a net potential of 80 units.
+Within the DVSP, there are 46 properties on the Sites Inventory consisting of 12.78 acres, which will be redesignated and rezoned to allow residential development with a net potential of 241 units.
+Of the 46 properties, 2 sites (1.7 acres) will be appropriately zoned to allow by-right approval of lower income units at a density of 25-30 dwelling units per acre, for a net potential of 43 units.
 As noted in Program 3, Action 5, rounding-up was used for the density calculation to achieve the unit count. - 2.
 Revise the DVSP to implement the Sites Inventory and mitigate identified constraints to development of housing and allow standalone residential development in mixed use districts.
 Amend the DVSP to remove MU-1 and create MU-12 and increase the base density from 0 15 dwelling units per acre to 12 15 dwelling units per acre; and remove MU-2 and create MU-25 and increase the density from 0-15 dwelling units per acre to 25-30 dwelling units per acre.
-For the MU-25 District, a combined total FAR of 1.5 and a maximum height of 35 feet is proposed for both the residential and nonresidential components of a mixed-use development.
+For the MU-25 District, a combined total FAR of 1.5 is proposed for both the residential and nonresidential components of a mixed-use development.
 For a lower income development, residential use must occupy at least 50% of the total floor area of a mixed-use project.
 (By October 2023). - 3.
 Development Standards: Revise development standards in the Downtown Village Specific Plan to mitigate identified constraints to development of housing, including increasing building height and FAR, reducing setbacks, open space, and parking requirements, and modifying other standards as appropriate.
 (By October 2023)